vhost-api/vhost-api/README.md

 3. Prepare an empty database with user and password
 4. Copy example configs for `appconfig.yml` and `database.yml` from `config/*.example.yml` to `config/` and adjust to your preferences
 5. Setup the database layout by running `RACK_ENV="production" bundle exec rake db:migrate`
-6. Load initial seed data into the db by running `RACK_ENV="production" bundle exec rake db:seed`
+6. Load initial seed data into the db by running `RACK_ENV="production" bundle exec rake db:seed` and make sure to remember the generated admin password
 7. Run the application: `RACK_ENV="production" bundle exec rackup`
 8. Setup Apache or nginx as reverse proxy with SSL and stuff.

 In order for these services to work together you need to make sure everything has the correct permissions assigned.
 Take the following hints into consideration and adjust to your preferences:

++ create a second database user for the vhost-api db, that is only granted SELECT for opendkim/postfix/dovecot
 + create the mail data dir: `/var/vmail`
 + add a `vmail` user with its own `vmail` group and `/var/vmail` as homedir
 + set the correct permissions on `/var/vmail` and make sure new folders will inherit correct permissions: